LukeBenton/AI-Football-Scout/README.md

 > **Note:** Training data includes StatsBomb open database records, primarily from the 2015/2016 season.
 Results may vary when applied to more modern datasets.

+## 📈 Data Source

+The data used in this project is provided by StatsBomb.
+Full access to the StatsBomb Open Data repository can be found here.
+If visualisations are generated from this data, the StatsBomb logo must be included as per their user agreement.

+## 🙏 Acknowledgments
+This project was submitted as my Final Year Project at the University of Lancashire.

+I would like to thank my academic supervisor for their excellent academic guidance, feedback on my technical reports, and high-level project direction.

+All source code and implementation in this repository is my own original work.

 ## 📝 License

 This project is licensed under the MIT License — see the [LICENSE](LICENSE) file for details.